Roberto Uy

-Roberto Yu Uy, also known as Berto Uy (born December 28, 1951) is a Chinese Filipino businessman and politician from the province of Zamboanga del Norte in the Philippines.
-He previously served as a Governor of Zamboanga del Norte.
+Roberto Yu Uy, also known as Berto Uy (born December 28, 1951) is a Filipino businessman of Chinese ancestral descent, and a politician from the province of Zamboanga del Norte in the Philippines.
+He previously served as a Governor of Zamboanga del Norte and is currently serving as the Mayor of Dipolog for a second time since he first served from 1998 to 2007.

 Early life and career

 Uy was born on December 28, 1951, in Mapang, Rizal, Zamboanga del Norte.
-He is the fifth of seven siblings of parents Isaias Uy and Francisca Yu.
-His parents are businesspeople who would pave the way in boosting Dipolog's local business scene.
+He is the fifth of seven siblings of Isaias Uy and Francisca Yu.
+His parents are businesspeople who paved the way in boosting Dipolog's local business scene.
 He took up his elementary education at Dipolog Chinese School (now Dipolog Community School), then he took up his secondary studies at Chiang Kai Shek College in Manila.
 He took up a Bachelor of Science in Mechanical Engineering at Adamson University.

-Prior to politics, he worked with his father in managing their family businesses, which include a hotel and pension house, a fast food restaurant, a hardware store, and sale of copra.
+Prior to politics, he worked with his father in managing their family businesses, which include a hotel and pension house, a fast food restaurant, a hardware store, and trading of copra.

 Political career

-For an unspecified period prior to his election as city mayor, Uy served as Officer in Charge-Barangay Captain of Barangay Central, an urban barangay of the city.
+Uy started in politics when he served as Officer in Charge-Barangay Captain of Barangay Central, an urban barangay of Dipolog.

 Mayor of Dipolog

-Uy started his political career when he was elected and sworn as City Mayor of Dipolog from 1998 to 2007.
-As he is term-limited and barred from running for a fourth term, Uy ran for Governor of Zamboanga del Norte in 2007 but was defeated by then-Governor Rolando E. Yebes.
-Uy briefly retired from politics and return to his business endeavors.
+Thereafter, Uy was elected and sworn as Mayor of Dipolog from 1998 to 2007.
+As he was term-limited and barred from running for a fourth term, Uy ran for Governor of Zamboanga del Norte in 2007 but was defeated by then-Governor Rolando E. Yebes.
+Uy briefly retired from politics and returned to his business endeavors.

 Governor of Zamboanga del Norte

-In 2013, Uy made his return to politics after he was elected and sworn in as Governor of Zamboanga del Norte in 2013, defeating 3rd legislative district Representative Cesar Jalosjos, and in 2016 against former Governor Yebes.
+In 2013, Uy made his return to politics after being elected as Governor of Zamboanga del Norte in 2013, defeating 3rd legislative district Representative Cesar Jalosjos, and in 2016 against former Governor Yebes.

-In 2019, another candidate for governor was running under the name "Roberto Escobido Uy", which is similar to Uy's name and uses the same nickname.
+In 2019, another candidate for governor ran under the name "Roberto Escobido Uy", which is similar to Uy's name, and used the same nickname.
 The Commission on Elections declared the candidacy of "Roberto Escobido Uy" as nuisance, making the incumbent governor the legitimate candidate to participate.
-This decision would then be rendered as valid by the Supreme Court of the Philippines months after the election.
+The decision was affirmed by the Supreme Court of the Philippines months after the election.
 Uy won the 2019 election against 1st legislative district Representative Bullet Jalosjos and "Escobido Uy," securing a third and final term in office.

 Controversies

+Corruption charges

-In 2016, Uy and two other provincial officials were being sued by the City Government of Dapitan over the alleged illegal extraction or quarrying of sand and gravel in Dapitan's remote Barangay Aseniero, conducted by the Provincial Engineering Office since 2014.
+In 2016, Uy and two other provincial officials were sued by the City Government of Dapitan over the alleged illegal extraction or quarrying of sand and gravel in Dapitan's remote Barangay Aseniero, conducted by the Provincial Engineering Office since 2014.
+In 2024, two employees of the Zamboanga del Norte provincial government filed cases before the Office of the Ombudsman against Uy and his son, Dipolog mayor Darel Dexter Uy, accusing them of graft over the donation of P925.58 million worth of equipment belonging to the provincial government to local governments.